-A personal injury claim in Atlanta lets you recover compensation when someone else’s negligence caused your harm.
+A personal injury claim in Atlanta lets injured people recover compensation when someone else’s negligence caused their harm.
 The process runs from gathering evidence and filing a demand to negotiating a settlement or going to trial.
 Georgia gives most injury victims two years to file, and an Atlanta personal injury lawyer can protect your claim from the start.

 A personal injury claim is a civil case brought against the person or company whose negligence caused your injuries.
 The goal is to recover money for what the accident has cost you and what it will keep costing you.